ghorint2t/scripts/README.md

 - TBA games have their price internally set to -1 for purposes of sorting and filtering.
 Use "0.1-10" range filter instead of "<10" operator filter if you want to exclude free/TBA games from your searches (doesn't affect 'On Sale' tab, as free/TBA games are never discounted).
 - Thumbnail images can be turned on from 'Title' column's menu
 - Blacklist is stored in local browser cache; to use the same list in another browser and/or device, use the save and load buttons below the grid.
+- Blacklist is mutually exclusive with wishlist and cart.
+Blacklisting a game removes it from wishlist and cart, and vice-versa: adding a game to wishlist or cart removes it from blacklist.

 ## Example filters